jtappler/FromStatCourseProject/README.md

-# FromStatCourseProject
+# From Stat Course Project
-Small Projects from Statistics Courses
+These are Small Projects from Statistics Courses at Duke University